 Now, if you have grants or other compliance requirements, you need to look into those reporting rules.
 Everyone else gets off the hook with 10-15 line items because of compliance—this is the stuff you have to capture.

-Using Your Income Statement to Make Better Business Decisions
+Using Your Small Business Income Statement to Make Better Decisions

 Figuring out what else to add to your income statement is not as straightforward, which is why we’re here with another handy rule to follow.
 Consider combining any non-compliance line item that is less than 1.2%, which may sound like a random number, but bear with us.
 We are just asking, once you hit $1M in annual revenue, to consider combining any line items under $1,000 per month.
 Because if you are tracking phone, cable, and internet on separate lines, you need to ask yourself this: Is that helping you make a business decision?